 Tables and Figures

-Tables and Figures must be cited in the text and placed at appropriate place in relevance to the text.
+Tables and Figures must be cited in the text and placed at appropriate place in relevance to the text after manuscript is accepted.
 All tables and figures must fit within 1.5" margins on all sides (top, bottom, left and right) in both portrait and landscape view.
 Each table and figure should be numbered in Arabic numerals and supplied with a heading and a legend.
-Same data should not be presented in both table and graph form or repeated in the text.
+Same data should not be presented in both table and graphic form or repeated in the text.

 Use Roman letters in mathematical expressions and variables should be italicized.
 Roman letters used as part of multi-letter function names should not be italicized.
 Whenever possible, subscripts and superscripts should be a smaller font size than the main text.
 Short mathematical expressions should be typed in-line.Longer expressions, important definitions or concepts should be set as display math.Equations should be numbered sequentially.
 Whether equation numbers are on the right or left is the choice of the author(s).